Last Updated on June 22, 2022 by Jessica Lauren Vine

 5. Using Trial And Error

-It may seem like an expensive exercise, but the truth is that the only way to understand your
+It may seem like an expensive exercise, but the truth is that the only way to understand your RV oven truly is to experiment with it.

 Use an oven thermometer to assess how hot the oven gets, and record how long it takes.
 Take note of factors like the weather outside and your altitude, which could affect your cooking experience if you move around.

-Once you have tested and recorded cooking and preheating times in various locations and weather conditions, you may wish to keep the recorded information near your
+Once you have tested and recorded cooking and preheating times in various locations and weather conditions, you may wish to keep the recorded information near your RV oven.

 RV ovens take different times to preheat, depending on the weather, altitude, source of power, and your particular oven.
 It is best to get to know your specific oven by experimenting with well-known recipes in various locations.
 Record how long your oven takes to preheat, given different variables, to learn how best to use it.